 This picture is everything that I wanted from that walk.
 The colors matched the life that was all around me.
 There was peace in the abandonment, because all that was missing was the activities of people.
 Nature filled the void with birdsong and audible wind.

-I was in it, and I will never be far from it.
-That was the impact on this witness.
+I was in it, and will never be far from it.
+That was the impact on me.

 There are trite, overused phrases such as “You don’t know what you’ve got till it’s gone.”
 When we see spring color in front of us, we understand those buds will fall within days or weeks.
 We’re not really prepared for the news that the sources are gone.